bgeraci714/beyond-the-system/README.md

-# final-project
+# beyond-the-system

 To get the game to run, all you need to do is run game.py and the rest is taken care of.

-A procedurally generated space exploration game meant to serve as the final project for our programming fundamentals class.
+Beyond the System is a procedurally generated space exploration game meant to serve as the final project for our programming fundamentals class created by Blake Geraci and Ashley Hartzler.

 The game can be broken down into several key components.